gfx-rs/wgpu-rs/book/src/01-02-instances-etc.md

 - Adapters have both human- and machine-readable identifiers, in the form of strings and PCI IDs, respectively.
   This makes it easy to both display available devices to end users as well as choose devices programmatically.
 - Adapters don't necessarily correspond to physical devices.
-  An operating system may provide a software implementation of a particular backend; this is also considered an adapter.
+  An operating system may provide a software implementation of a particular backend, such as the *Microsoft Basic Render Driver* seen here; this is also considered an adapter.

 ### Automatic adapter selection